modmore/docs/en/01_Commerce/v1/01_Getting_Started/04_Cart_Checkout.md

 Let's try it by adding "Hello world" to our cart.

-Copy `core/components/commerce/templates/default/frontend/checkout/cart.twig` into your theme directory following the same structure, so `core/components/commerce/templates/myshop/frontend/checkout/cart.twig`.
+Copy `core/components/commerce/templates/default/frontend/checkout/cart.twig` into your theme directory following the same structure, so place the copy in `core/components/commerce/templates/myshop/frontend/checkout/cart.twig`.

 (If you want to do this via the manager, change the `upload_files` system setting to include the `twig` extension.)

 The template looks something like this: